ayush-kr-repo/EcoSentinels/README.md

 ---

 ## 🖥️ Product Pages
+> All pages are accessible via the **EcoSentinels** side navigation panel with hover-expand and mobile support.

 ### 📊 Dashboard — Neural Modeling Score
 - Interactive **3D Earth globe** with live ecosystem fragility overlays